Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 * A Snowflake account in AWS
 * A Snowflake user created with ACCOUNTADMIN permissions - this is more than is strictly necessary and you can read more about the permissions required [here](https://docs.snowflake.com/en/sql-reference/sql/create-application-package#access-control-requirements)
+* [SnowflakeCLI](https://github.com/Snowflake-Labs/snowcli/tree/main) installed.
+This is a new tool currently in Public Preview.